Lernstick/DebianLiveCopy/INSTALL.md

 ### Guidelines & Testing

 Our guidelines and procedure can be found in the [Construction section](https://www.cs.technik.fhnw.ch/confluence20/display/VT342105/Construction) of our project wiki.
+Our project management and issue tracker is [here](https://www.cs.technik.fhnw.ch/jira20/browse/VT342105).